Power-Components/livewire-powergrid/README.md

 NOTE: In this version some things will change:

-dataSource can now receive an instance of an eloquent model or a collection treated with `transform::eloquent` within the method.
+dataSource can now receive an instance of an eloquent model or a collection treated with `PowerGrid::eloquent` within the method.

 a method has been added to work with column mutation.